-COVID-19 Update: Since the Library is closed, there are now two new ways to enjoy Lunch With With Books at the Ohio County Public Libray. #LibrariesStrong
+Though the Library is now reopened for visits by appointment, our in-person programming is still unavailable for social distancing purposes.
+However, there are now two new ways to enjoy Lunch With With Books online at the Ohio County Public Library. #LibrariesStrong

 Want to know what's coming up next at Lunch With Books?
 Sign-up to get weekly e-mail updates!

 ➤ Click here, then scroll to the bottom of the page and click the "Subscribe" button under "Subscribe to Stay Informed" to start receiving email updates about Lunch With Books and other Library news and events.

 Many of our Lunch With Books programs have been recorded and, upon request, can be made available to check out.